pdxrod/file_organiser/README.md

 ## 📞 Support

 **Before asking for help:**
+1. **Use the desktop app** - It shows logs and status visually
-1. Check the logs: `tail -100 ~/.file_organizer.log`
+2. Check the logs: `tail -100 ~/.file_organizer.log` or use the desktop app's log viewer
-2. Review configuration: `cat organizer_config.json`
+3. Review configuration: `cat organizer_config.json`
-3. Test mode first: `python file_organizer.py --scan-once`
+4. Test mode first: Use "Test Mode" in the desktop app or `python file_organizer.py --scan-once`
-4. Verify paths are absolute and exist
+5. Verify paths are absolute and exist

 ## 📜 License